E$^2$M: Double Bounded $\alpha$-Divergence Optimization for Tensor-based Discrete Density Estimation: Many-body approximation meets the E M E2M algorithm

-\textbf{Many-body approximation for tensors \ \ } The many-body approximation decomposes the tensor by the interactions among the modes described by the interaction diagram.
-We provide here an example of the diagram for a fourth-order tensor in Figure~\ref{fig:MBA_and_LRA}(\textbf{a}) where each node~(circle) corresponds to a tensor mode and each edge through a black square, $\blacksquare$, denotes the existence of interaction.
+\TLR{We provide here an example of the diagram for a fourth-order tensor in Figure~\ref{fig:MBA_and_LRA}(\textbf{a}).
 For a given tensor $\mathcal{M}$, the approximation corresponding to the diagram can be written as $\mathcal{M}_{ijkl} \simeq \mathcal{Q}_{ijkl} = \mathcal{A}_{ijk}B_{ij}C_{il}D_{jl}$ where matrices $B, C$, and $D$ define two-body interactions, whereas the tensor $\mathcal{A}$ defines a three-body interaction.
-The many-body approximation always provides a globally optimal solution $\mathcal{Q}$ that minimizes the cross-entropy from the tensor $\mathcal{M}$.
+The many-body approximation always provides a globally optimal non-negative normalized tensor $\mathcal{Q}$ that minimizes the cross-entropy from the tensor $\mathcal{M}$ as described in Section~\ref{subsec:exact_sol_MBA}. }